Issues PDF export: Spent time/Float-values aren't rounded to 2 digits

 - replace tab to two spaces

-#5 Updated by Filou Centrinov almost 5 years ago
+#5 Updated by Filou Centrinov about 5 years ago

 Daniel Felix wrote: